DINK Financial Planning: Smart Wealth Strategies for Dual-Income, No-Kids Couples

 1. Max Out 401(k) Contributions

-Tip: Take full advantage of any employer match, as this is essentially “free money” added to your retirement fund.
+Tip: Try to take full advantage of any employer match, as this is essentially “free money” added to your retirement fund.

 2. Don’t Overlook IRAs and Roth IRAs